siochs/SpineMinerXT/README.md

 To build SpineMinerXT, download and install Microsoft's Visual Studio and create SpineMiner from the build menu.
 After successfull build, the executable is located in the `bin/` directory.

 ##Using SpineMinerXT
 SpineMinerXT requires [Microsoft's .NET](http://www.microsoft.com/net "Microsofts .NET") Framework 4 or higher.
 If you don't have it installed you can download it from Microsoft's web page.
+SpineMinerXT won't run without internet access.

 ###Running SpineMinerXT the first time